Dylan-Dacre/IT5016D_Assessment-3---Research-Repository/Chatbot/README.md

 This is the first project I used the particles.js library in.
 I used the library to create the interactive particle background of the chatbot.
 The library is displayed later in the research repository.

+## Design Principles

+- Open-Closed Principle

+The chatbot is designed to be open for extension but closed for modification.
+The chatbot is designed to be extended by adding more questions and responses to the decision tree.
+The chatbot is designed to be closed for modification by using a decision tree to generate the response.

+- Single Responsibility Principle

+The chatbot is designed to have a single responsibility.
+The chatbot is designed to ask the user questions and generate a response based on the answers to the questions.
+The chatbot is not designed to do anything else.

 ## Viewing the Project

  1. Clone the repository